Selling iBooks is easier if you learn how to promote them

 But right at the bottom is your direct link.
-Highlight it, or right click on it to copy, and then keep it somewhere safe so you can use it over and over again..
+Highlight it, or right-click on it to copy it.
+Then save it somewhere safe so you can use it over and over again..

 Click on the link, or enter it in your browser address bar and you will see your book’s Apple sales page.

 Your sales page is similar to your Amazon page.
 There is a buy button, as well as a link to all your other books.

 It doesn’t matter if a reader is using an iPad, iPhone, an Android phone or on Safari, Chrome, Firefox or Edge on a PC or Mac.

 All of them can click your buy link to open iBooks on whatever device they are using.
 It’s simple, easy and very effective.

 What about on your blog or website?